ffddorf/supernodes-v2/README.md

   - assigned from our `/24` aggregate
 - Assign a `/64` loopback prefix for all supernodes in a domain
   - each supernode gets one IP from this prefix
+- Assign a management IP from the site management net
+  - Statically set on the VM config